ucam-department-of-psychiatry/camcops/docs/source/user_server/server_front_end_general.rst

 - the username (marked to show |you| you in the list);
 - their internal user ID number;
-- flags, such as |superuser| superuser or |group_admin| group administrator status, or if the user is locked out, lockout status with an |unlock|
+- flags, such as |superuser| superuser or |group_admin| group administrator status, and if the user is locked out, lockout status with an |unlock|
   **unlock** facility;
 - full name;
 - e-mail address, hyperlinked to |email_send| **e-mail** them;